 Reading - We encourage parents/carers to read with their child on a daily basis and make an entry in their children's reading diary.
+KS1 children are asked to read 5 times a week.

 Spelling - Parents/carers will be informed through the half-termly year group letter about the specific focus for spelling for the half term including example words.